 3. Fantasia Barrino (2004)

 Known now simply by her first name, Fantasia has stayed busy over the last decade.
 She released four studio albums, starred in a Lifetime movie about herself, and appeared on Broadway.
 The GRAMMY-winner also released two recent studio albums: The Definition Of... in 2016 and Christmas After Midnight in 2017.

 4. Carrie Underwood (2005)

-Ms. Underwood -- now, Mrs. Mike Fisher -- went on to become American Idol's most successful alum to date.
+Ms. Underwood went on to become American Idol's most successful alum to date.
 The country cutie is arguably one of the genre's biggest stars and the only artist to score six consecutive No. 1 albums on the Billboard's Top Country Albums chart.
-She's a seven-time GRAMMY winner and an 11-time ACM Award winner.
+She's a seven-time GRAMMY winner and a 14-time ACM Award winner.